 Wireless Network SSID Password

-This is not a common password to get confused, but it is listed in this article since it is also set up during the Setup Wizard in the Configure WiFi screen.
-You can change this SSID name and password, referred to as Security Key in the UniFi Controller Settings > Wireless Networks > Edit.
+This is not a common password to get confused, but it is listed in this article since it is also created during the Setup Wizard in the Configure WiFi screen.
+You can change this SSID name and password, referred to as Security Key in the UniFi Network Controller Settings > Wireless Networks > Edit.